Tools

 What Cookware Works on Induction?

 One of the most important things to be aware of if you're considering the switch to induction cooking is that you can't use just any cookware on an induction stovetop.
-Specifically, you'll need to make sure that the pot, pan, or other cookware you use has a magnetic base.
-This is required in order for the cookware to be properly heated.
+Specifically, you'll need to make sure that the pot, pan, or other cookware you use is ferromagnetic, which is required in order for the cookware to be properly heated.
+A non-magnetic material won't interact with the induction cooktop.

 How to Test for Induction Compatibility